Words matter. And so does communicating your value on the web and social media, a recent study says.

 That means it’s vital for prospects to recognize your true value.
 Setting yourself apart from the pack in an environment where fees are under pressure, competition is escalating and client attitudes are changing requires a unique, compelling value proposition that more than justifies your clients’ investment in you, Pershing says.

 But how to know what works, what to say and what investors want to hear?
-To find out, Pershing mined the websites of Barron’s 2017 Top 100 Independent Financial Advisors to find the value themes and statements they used.
+To find out, Pershing mined the websites of some of Barron’s Top 100 Independent Financial Advisors to find the value themes and statements they used.
 Pershing then surveyed more than 1,000 high net worth investors to see what they thought about these value statements, which specific words they preferred, and where they look for information about advisors, among other things.

 First off, rather than differentiating themselves, advisors are generally saying the same things.
 Many fall back on generic claims or trite clichés, Pershing says.
 Indeed, 63% of those high net worth investors surveyed agreed with the statement that all financial advisors make the same promises, making it difficult to distinguish between them.